LCSR-CIIS/ambf_util_slicer_plugin/README.md

 I would be remiss to not mention the work of Adnan Munawar et al., whose scripts in the referenced volumetric-drilling-plugin were used as a starting point for this module.

 ## Exporting Volumes (LabelMaps)
 Volumes will be exported into a folder of png files sliced in the superior/inferior plane.
-The orientation, etc. of the volume will be made to match the loading expectations of the AMBF Simulator.
-Primarily this means that the volume will be in LPS coordinates, rotated by pi/2 in the z axis, and will have its origin represented at the center of the volume, rather than the corner.
+The volume will be loaded in such that the LPS coordinates in the 3D image (see https://www.slicer.org/wiki/Coordinate_systems if you don't know what LPS is) correspond to the x,y,and z axes in AMBF.
+Currently the AMBF origin is represented at the center of the volume, rather than the corner.
 NOTE: someday, AMBF may change their loading conventions, and this module will need to be updated to match.

 You may export a volume as a "grayscale" image, or it will be exported using the current color map of the segmentation.